 StrategySynthesizing engagement signals across customer touchpoints into a unified context layer.
 Identity resolution, behavioral data, and AI-powered orchestration.

-ResearchComparative analysis of the agentic memory landscape: academic papers, open-source projects, and commercial products evaluated against the architecture.
-20+ sources with claim traceability and gap analysis.
+ResearchComparative analysis of the 2026 memory landscape: substrate-vs-lens vocabulary from Sentra, three-axis classification, the moat thesis (memory fragmentation in per-tool memory).
+35+ sources with claim traceability and gap analysis.

 ArchitectureInside the harness engineering framework: agent network, SOP enforcement, approval gates, TDD pipeline, session continuity, and the execution loop that runs every ticket from plan to done.
 The architecture that makes the rest of this possible.